-Unearned revenue is comprised of receipts that have not yet met revenue recognition criteria, as follows:
+Unearned revenue is comprised of receipts which have not yet met revenue recognition criteria, as follows:

-Unearned Revenue Amount
+Unearned Revenue A Amount

-Summer Quarter Tuition & Fees \$ 212,801
+Summer Quarter Tuition & Fees \$ 120,875

+CARES Act \$ 456,922

-Total Unearned Revenue \$ 212,801
+Total Unearned Revenue \$ 577,797

 Note 9 - Risk Management

 The College is exposed to various risk of loss related to tort liability, injuries to employees, errors and omissions, theft of, damage to, and destruction of assets, and natural disasters.
 The College purchases insurance to mitigate these risks.
 Management believes such coverage is sufficient to preclude any significant uninsured losses for the covered risks.